mhagiwara/one-month-challenge/201701_openintro-statistics.md

 - t-distribution - bell-shaped distribution, with fatter tails than normal, with one parameter (degree of freedom) approaches normal distribution when df -> inf
 - One sample t-confidence interval: If the sample size is small (n), use t-distribution with n-1 degree of distribution as a coefficient.
 - Paired data

+## 2017/01/22

+- pp. 229 - 238
+- Inference for paired data - t-test for differences
+- Difference of two means
+    - Standard Error of diff. of two means: see Eq.
+5.16